What is multi-organ transplantation?

 |January 2022 Public Comment||Eligibility criteria and safety net for heart-kidney and lung-kidney|

-The MOT Committee’s first proposal on heart-kidney and lung-kidney allocation was open for public comment from January 27 to March 23, 2022.
+The MOT Committee’s first proposal on heart-kidney and lung-kidney allocation was open for public comment from January 27 to March 23, 2022 and approved by the Board of Directors in June 2022.